Hessian Averaging in Stochastic Newton Methods Achieves Superlinear Convergence: Convergence of Uniform Hessian Averaging

 \begin{proof} See Appendix \ref{pf:lem:3}. \end{proof}

-By Lemma \ref{lem:3}, we initialize the convergence analysis from the iteration $t = \T_1$, and condition~on the event $\EE$.
-For $0\leq t\leq \T_1-1$, Newton system may or may not be solvable and $\tHb_t$ may or may not be well bounded (cf. Line 6 of Algorithm \ref{alg:1}).
-Thus, we only have $f(\xb_0)\geq \cdots \geq f(\xb_{\T_1})$.
+By Lemma \ref{lem:3}, we initialize the convergence analysis from the iteration~$t = \T_1$, and condition on the event $\EE$.
+For $0\leq t< \T_1$, the Newton system may or~may not be solvable and the lower and upper bounds of $\tHb_t$ may or may not scale~as $\lambda_{\min}$ and $\lambda_{\max}$ (cf. Line 6 of Algorithm \ref{alg:1}).
+Thus, for the iterates $\xb_{0:\T_1}$, we do not generally have guarantees on the convergence rate, but only know that the objective value is non-increasing, that is, $f(\xb_0)\geq \cdots \geq f(\xb_{\T_1})$.

 We next provide a $Q$-linear convergence for the objective value $f(\xb_t)-f(\ttxb)$ for $t\geq \T_1$.